Russell Baze: Achievements

 On October 14, 1989, Baze was aboard Hawkster when that three-year-old colt set the Santa Anita Park track record for 11/2 miles on turf.
 Baze gained a lot more fame in the fourth race at Bay Meadows on December 1, 2006, by setting the world's all-time record for most career victories, passing jockey Laffit Pincay Jr., by winning career race 9,531 aboard Butterfly Belle, owned by Jim Pitzer Sr. of Washington.
 Among other noteworthy accomplishments, during the two days of October 17 and 18, 2007, Baze won eleven races.

 Although he had won every other stakes race at Golden Gate Fields, Russell had never won the track's most prestigious race: the San Francisco Breeders' Cup Mile.
 That changed on April 24, 2010 when he took the race on Bold Chieftain from the pacesetter, Monterey Jazz.

 Milestones

 On February 1, 2008, at Golden Gate Fields, Baze rode Two Step Cat to a photo finish victory in the third race to become the first North American rider to win 10,000 races.
 On August 14, 2010, in the fourth race at the Sonoma County Fairgrounds in Santa Rosa, California, Baze rode Separate Forest, a first-time starter, to his 11,000th win.

+Russell frequently rode 4-time winning bay gelding Sir Mowgli XVII, who is now a leading Hunter competing throughout the Southwest, having recently relocated to Durango Farms in Coto de Caza, CA.

 On July 7, 2013, in Pleasanton, California, riding Handful of Pearls, Baze won the final race on the last day of the Alameda County Fair, making it his 12,000th win and his 4th win of the day.